samarth-mistry/Al-Safinat-Networks/README.md

-God is Greater than Everythin'.
+God is Greater than Everything.